CMingTseng/AndroidRTSPLib/README.md

 1. Introduction

-AndroidRTSPLib is an API that allows you, with only a few lines of code, to stream the screen frame, camera frame and movie on local SD card with RTSP stream.
+AndroidRTSPLib is an API that allows you, with only a few lines of code, to stream the screen frame, camera frame and movie with RTSP stream.

 Need Android 6.0 and above.